LSSTDESC/chroma/results/MachineLearning.md

 By default, the `output/star_data.pkl` file which we either created or downloaded on the previous pages is used for both training the algorithm and testing it.
 In principle, however, you can train on one set of data and test on another set, which can be useful for estimating the robustness of the algorithm to uncertainties in the distribution of training objects.
+I.e., you can train an one catalog, and then see if the results are still useful for predicting the biases in a completely different catalog.
 Several more options control which and how many stars are used for testing and training.

 The objects in the testing set are written to an output file which contains both the true spectroscopically-derived chromatic biases, and the chromatic biases predicted from photometry by